Basic and easy recipe for tasty shrimp tempura.

-- Prepare shrimp: Remove shells except for tail and last section of shell.
+- Remove shells except for tail and last section of shell.
 Make 3-4 small cuts along the underside of the shrimp, being careful not to cut all the way through.
 Bend the shrimp back to extend cuts if needed.
-Shrimp should be able to lay flat on it's belly without rolling over.
+Shrimp should be able to lay flat on its belly without rolling over.

-- Add vegatible oil to deep fryer or skillet.
-Heat to 350 degress.
+- Add vegetable oil to deep fryer or skillet.
+Heat to 350 degrees F.

 - While oil is heating, add the large egg to 200 ml of water.
 Egg and water together should equal about 1 cup.
 Whisk them together.

 - Add the flour to a large mixing bowl.

 - Pour the egg water in with the flower, stirring until flour is mostly saturated.
 Clumps in the batter are okay.